annefetrow/Mono-Evap-Pan/data/README.md

 **Note: Current Code are designed uder a specific data format.
 So if your code is not running please check the data format first.**

+**Note2: The code is designed to read data in csv format, but not xlsx format**

 ## Evaporation Pan Water Level

 *File location: MONO-EVAP-PAN -> data -> eva pan*